Kimbra: 2014–2018: The Golden Echo and Primal Heart

 In April 2015, Kimbra toured the US with a total of five shows.
-Kimbra is featured in a song by Bilal called 'Holding It Back' from his album In Another Life.
+Kimbra is featured in a song by Bilal called "Holding It Back" from his album In Another Life.
 On 15 July, Kimbra released the video for her third single from The Golden Echo called "Goldmine", which surpassed 110,000 views in a matter of a day.
 On 30 September 2016, Kimbra released a non-album single called "Sweet Relief".
 On 18 September 2017, Kimbra and her record label sent a personalised email to fans who subscribed to the Warner Bros. mailing list, conveying information about her third studio-album and an upcoming single.
 Kimbra is managed by guitarist Ben Weinman, founding member of metal band The Dillinger Escape Plan, since around 2017.
 He has also frequently contributed guitar to Kimbra's music.

 On 29 September 2017, she released the album's lead single, entitled "Everybody Knows", which was co-produced by Nelly Furtado and Goldfrapp affiliate John Congleton.
 "Top of the World" was released as the second single on 10 November 2017 and was later performed on Late Night with Seth Meyers.
-"Primal Heart" was initially planned to be released on 19 January 2018, but was then pushed back to 20 April 2018.
+The third album Primal Heart was initially planned to be released on 19 January 2018, but was then pushed back to 20 April 2018.
 Kimbra explained the reasons for the push back and gave a song out for free to fans subscribed to her mailing list to make it up to them.
 The song is called "Hi Def Distance Romance".
-A further three more singles were released before the album release, those being "Human" on 19 January 2018, "Version of Me" on 23 February 2018 and "Like They Do on the TV" on 30 March 2018.
+A further three more singles were released before the album release, those being "Human" on 19 January 2018, "Version of Me" on 23 February 2018, and "Like They Do on the TV" on 30 March 2018.
 A new version of "Version of Me" featuring Dawn Richard was released on 21 June 2018, and a new version of "Top of the World" featuring Snoop Dogg was released on 20 July 2018.

+2019–present: Film and television, A Reckoning, and Idols & Vices

 Kimbra made her acting debut in a big screen adaption of the musical-drama production Daffodils released on 21 March 2019.
 The singer stars alongside Kiwi lead actors Rose McIver, from iZombie and The Lovely Bones and George Mason, from Home and Away and Go Girls.
 In March 2020, Kimbra released a course with online music school Soundfly on vocal creativity, arranging, and production.
 In April 2020, she appeared as the lead expert and mentor on TVNZ 2's reboot of Popstars.

 Kimbra embarked on a Sofar Sounds secret location venue tour of the United States in October and November 2021, previewing her upcoming fourth studio album.

-Kimbra's fourth album, A Reckoning, was released on 27 January 2023.
+Her fourth album, A Reckoning, was released on 27 January 2023.
+She released her first collaborative album and fifth release overall, Idols & Vices, Vol. 1, in September 2024.
+The album was recorded with several different featured artists including Sahtyre, BANKS, Tommy Raps, Ivy Sole, Fatboi Sharif, Le Asha, DRAM, Dawn Richard, and Taylor Graves.